OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ###### When you're trying to bypass the storage integrity checks

-1. Retrieve the data from the device, as described in the section on device binding.
+1. Retrieve the data from the device, as described in the "[Device Binding](#device-binding-mstg-resilience-10 "Device Binding")" section.
 2. Alter the retrieved data and return it to storage.

 #### Effectiveness Assessment